holguinj/puppet-docs/source/facter/2.0/custom_facts.markdown

 ## An Example

-Let's say we need to get the output of uname -i to single out a specific type of workstation.
-To do these we create a fact.
+Let's say we need to get the output of `uname -i` to single out a specific type of workstation.
+To do this we create a fact.
 We start by giving the fact a name, in this case, `hardware_platform`, and create our new fact in a file, `hardware_platform.rb`, on the Puppet master server:

     # hardware_platform.rb

-    Facter.add("hardware_platform") do
+    Facter.add(:hardware_platform) do
       setcode do
-        Facter::Util::Resolution.exec('/bin/uname -i')
+        Facter::Core::Execution.exec('/bin/uname -i')
       end
     end